 3. Diversify your retirement savings

-For 2017, you can deduct only the first $18,000 (or $24,000 if you're over 50) you contribute to your employer-sponsored 401(k).
 Stashing additional money in a Roth IRA is a smart way to maximize tax-advantaged contributions to your retirement savings.
 Even if you don't expect to hit the 401(k) contribution limit, diversifying the accounts in which you hold your retirement savings makes sense.
 A typical employer-sponsored plan limits you to a relative handful of funds, while an IRA lets you invest in a virtually unlimited range of options.

-4. Consult a professional
+4. Consult a pro

 This content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.